IO-AtelierTech/kdenlive/dev-docs/rpc-api.md

 **Limitations:**
 - Files are imported sequentially (one at a time) rather than concurrently due to Kdenlive's clip loading architecture.
 - **Do not import the same file multiple times** in a single call - this causes clips to hang in loading state.
 Use `bin.importClip` separately or import different files.
+- Clip loading may occasionally timeout (5s per clip).
+Check the `loading` field in clip info to verify readiness.

+**Note on testing:** Running many import operations in rapid succession may cause Kdenlive's task system to accumulate stuck threads, leading to eventual deadlocks.
+Individual tests are reliable; full test suites may need delays between tests or process restarts.

 #### bin.deleteClip
 Delete a single clip from bin.